Sarah Hyland Retaliates At Haters For Criticizing Her Seemingly Naked Instagram Pic With Wells Adams

 — Sarah Hyland (@Sarah_Hyland) November 14, 2017

-Barely 24 hours ago, Sarah Hyland posted the controversial image where she cozied up with her boyfriend and The Bachelorette alum, Wells Adams, based on a previous report from the Inquisitr.
+Barely 24 hours ago, Sarah Hyland posted the controversial image where she cozied up with her boyfriend and The Bachelorette alum Wells Adams, based on a previous report from the Inquisitr.
 The image of the couple, who recently became Instagram official, was captioned differently in the initial report but it was the same picture that was slammed by the Modern Family actress’ critics.

-According to Us Magazine, this isn’t the first time the Geek Charming star used her social media privileges to defend herself against critics.
-In fact, she Tweeted a statement on November 1 in response to speculations that she underwent plastic surgery because of a drastic change in her appearance.
+According to Us Weekly, this isn’t the first time the Geek Charming star used her social media privileges to defend herself against critics.
+In fact, she tweeted a statement on November 1 in response to speculations that she underwent plastic surgery because of a drastic change in her appearance.
 At the time, she called out Life & Style magazine for spreading false information about her and shared an image of herself wearing a facial mask.

 Hey @Life_and_Style.
 Got some work done tonight.
 Going for a new look… gonna write about this now? pic.twitter.com/fhEpwWNxjZ